 Essentially, this ties into all of the points above: you need to offer a seamless user experience, and the content you create must resonate with consumers, to essentially show that you “get” them.

 There’s no denying that building those relationships – defined as “dedicated relationships” by Crazy Egg – takes time.
 However, to build brand trust in the long-term, turning customers into advocates who will not only repeat purchase from you, but recommend you to family and friends, is key.

 Your brand is your reputation, which is why it’s so important you nurture and protect it.
 From brand creation, to activation and strategy, we’re passionate about branding and would love to help you.
-Alternatively, for the latest industry news, head on over to our blog.
+Alternatively, for the latest industry news, head on over to our Articles page.